holepunchto/hypercore/README.md

 #### `core.on('ready')`

-Emitted after the core has initially opened all it's internal state.
+Emitted after the core has initially opened all its internal state.

 #### `core.writable`